yhs666/mc-docs.zh-cn/articles/virtual-machines/scripts/virtual-machines-linux-powershell-sample-create-managed-disk-from-vhd.md

 #Provide the size of the disks in GB.
 It should be greater than the VHD file size.
 $diskSize = '128'

 #Provide the storage type for Managed Disk.
-PremiumLRS or StandardLRS.
+Premium_LRS or Standard_LRS.
-$storageType = 'PremiumLRS'
+$storageType = 'Premium_LRS'

 #Provide the Azure region (e.g. chinanorth) where Managed Disk will be located.
 #This location should be same as the storage account where VHD file is stored